Perforated bowel travel insurance

 To give you a travel insurance quote that’s as tailored to your personal circumstances as possible, we will need some information about your health.
 In particular, we will need to ask you whether your bowel perforation was caused by another condition, such as Crohn’s.

-Our friendly, UK-based team is just a phone call away from Monday to Friday, 8am – 6pm (excluding Bank Holidays), please don’t hesitate to call on 02392 419 080.
+Our friendly, UK-based team is just a phone call away.
+Please don’t hesitate to call on 02392 419 080.
 Or, if you’d rather apply online, you can use our online medical screening system, available anytime day or night.
 It’s quick and easy to use, although please note that in some cases, we may need to speak to you before we can offer a quote.
 If so, we’ll ask you to call us.

 Tips for travelling after having a perforated bowel